-Okay, we realize that $600 might seem steep for a record player; that’s because $600 is pretty steep for a record player (though they get much pricier).
-If you’ve deeply invested into a large collection of vinyl records, though, it might be worth your money.
+If you’re deeply invested into a large collection of vinyl records, a high-quality player like the Sony PS-HX500 might be worth your money.
 The player is outfitted with a high-quality Texas Instruments digital audio converter (DAC) that transfers at a minimum of 16-bit resolution (that’s CD quality).
 That’s just the minimum, though — this bad boy can transfer files up to 5.6MHz DSD, which no other record player can do.
 If you’re an audiophile, this is simply the best choice.

 Audio Technica AT-LP120 USB ($249)

-Furthermore, you can always purchase a dedicated phono pre-amp if neither your A/V receiver nor your turntable have one.
-There’s a wealth of pre-amps on the market, ranging anywhere from $20 to upward of $1,500, but opting for a nicer device will nearly always result in heightened clarity and a more natural soundscape.
+Further, you can always purchase a dedicated phono pre-amp if neither your A/V receiver nor your turntable has one.
+There is a wealth of pre-amps on the market, ranging anywhere from $20 to upward of $1,500, but opting for a nicer device will nearly always result in heightened clarity and a more natural soundscape.
 In the unlikely case that you’ve gotten this far but don’t actually have a record collection, we can help there too.